Jason M. SULLIVAN

 Objective

-I aspire to contribute my ten plus years of engineering experience, from logic design to operating system and application programming, to a technical lead position.
-I offer a solid background in validation and understand the value of clean, clear design practices.
-While I enjoy designing, I strive to ensure open and effective communication with designers and testers to successfully execute a design.
+I aspire to contribute over two decades of engineering experience - from logic validation to operating system and application programming - to a technical lead position.
+I offer a solid background in logic validation and understand the value of clean, clear design practices.
+I strive to ensure open, effective communication with designers and testers to successfully execute a design.

 Work Experience: